 *Regarding Cronometer, sometimes certain branded foods are listed, but their nutrients are not fully listed.
 So if you add the food to your log and see zero vitamins and minerals, that’s just because they haven’t been entered to the database, and doesn’t mean the food contains zero vitamins and minerals.

 Figure 1.
 Bowl of Porridge: 60 g oats + 1 medium apple + 80 g frozen blueberries + 250 g unsweetened soy milk.
 Total carbohydrate: 79.2 g.

 That's a wrap

-If you are interested in leveling up your football knowledge, too, contact us here: [email protected]
+If you are interested in leveling up your football knowledge by working with our team of coaches, contact us at [email protected]

 Have a lovely rest of your week and weekend!

 Health and Nutrition Science Communication Officer at Training121

 Health Disclaimer: this article is for informational and educational purposes only, and is not a substitute for professional advice.
 For health advice, speak to a physician or other qualified health-care professional, and for nutrition advice, speak to a qualified nutrition professional (e.g., registered dietitian).
 The use of information on this site is solely at your own risk.